-Invasive species management is expected to occur over approximately 150 acres over the next three years.
-This will be limited to 50 acres annually and will not occur within 100ft of known roost trees.
-Isolated shrub/plant patches may be targeted as well as larger patches of invasives within forested areas.
+Invasive species management is expected to occur over approximately 900 acres over the next three years.
+This will be limited to 300 acres annually and will not occur via machinery within 100ft of known roost trees.
+Large invasive shrub/plant patches will be targeted as well as patches of invasives within forested areas.
 Some targeted trees may have to be removed to support this type of management.

-Spraying of herbicides will conducted along the perimeter fence, utility line corridors, and within forested areas to manage vegetation.
+Spraying of herbicides will conducted along the perimeter fence, utility line corridors, and within the shrubland and forested areas to manage vegetation and invasive species.
 Conservation measures in Section 2.6 Pesticides will apply.

 5. Recreation.
 Most of the BCA is currently used for recreational purposes.
-The primary recreational use is Physical Training (PT) by Soldiers, hiking and cross-country skiing throughout an extensive trail system, and archery hunting during the big game season.
+The primary recreational use is Physical Training (PT) by Soldiers, hiking, running, and cross-country skiing throughout an extensive trail system, and archery (and shotgun now in select areas) hunting during the big game season.